 Starring: Hal Holbrook, Leslie Nielsen and Adrienne Barbeau

-This film is actually an anthology of stories that pay homage to the EC Comics of the 1950s.
-The film begins with a young boy, played by Stephen King’s son Joe Hill.
-His father is upset with him for reading horror comics as he thinks they are garbage, his father is played by Tom Atkins.
-Hill gets smart with him and Atkins slaps him across the face.
-His mother is played by Iva Jean Saraceni and she tries to calm the situation down.
-Atkins takes the comic out to the garbage.
-A storm is coming and Hill looks out his window to the Creep.
+We begin with a young boy Billy (King’s son Joe Hill) arguing with his father, Stan (Tom Atkins).
+He is upset with him for reading horror comics as he thinks they are garbage.
+Billy gets smart with him and Stan slaps him across the face.
+His mother (Iva Jean Saraceni) tries to calm the situation down.
+Stan takes the comic out to the garbage.
+A storm is coming and Billy looks out his window to the Creep.
 It then cuts to cartoon and then into a comic as we move to the first story.

 The next story is The Lonesome Death of Jordy Verrill.
-The title character is played by King himself.
-A meteor crashes in his yard and he has dreams of selling it and paying off his debts.
+The title character of Jordy (King) watches a meteor crashes in his yard.
+He has dreams of selling it and paying off his debts.
 He burns his finger and uses water to cool it off.
-It splits when he does this.
-He thinks he has shattered his dreams.
+The meteor splits when he does this along with his dreams.
 When it splits, there is this blue liquid inside.
 He pours it on to the ground.
 The problem is everything that is touches starts to grow green plants and nothing seems to stop it.
-Even King is growing.
+Even Jordy is growing.
 Can he stop it before it is too late?

-The third story is Something To Tide You Over.
-This one begins with Ted Danson being awakened by Leslie Nielson.
-We learn that Danson is seeing Nielson’s wife and they were going to tell them.
-Nielson forces Danson to follow him out to the beach and then at gunpoint to bury himself in the sand.
-Nielson produces a television and a VCR showing that his wife, played by Gaylen Ross, is also buried.
+The third story is Something to Tide You Over.
+This one starts with Harry Wentwroth (Ted Danson) being awakened by Richard Vickers (Leslie Nielson).
+We learn that Harry is seeing Richard’s wife.
+He is there for revenge and forces Harry to follow him out to the beach.
+At gunpoint, Richard buries himself in the sand.
+Richard produces a television and a VCR showing that his wife Becky (Gaylen Ross) is also buried like this further down the beach.
 The problem is that the high tide is coming.
 Can they hold their breath and survive?
-Will Nielson get away with this or will they get their revenge?
-Can Nielson hold his breath?
+Or will they get their revenge?

 The story after this is The Crate.
-This features a professor played by Hal Holbrook.
-His loud mouthed wife is Adrienne Barbeau.
-Holbrook’s best friend is played by Fritz Weaver.
+This features a professor Henry Northrup (Hal Holbrook).
+His loud mouthed wife is Wilma (Adrienne Barbeau).
+Henry’s best friend is Dexter Stanley (Fritz Weaver).
 They are all at a party for faculty.
-We see that Holbrook is bullied by his wife and Weaver is interested in younger women.
-The two men are supposed to play chess later that night, but Weaver is called to one of the Halls on campus by a janitor, played by Don Keefer.
-He has found an old create from the 1800s underneath the stairs.
-They open it up to find some kind of creature inside.
-It kills Keefer and then a student that Weaver runs into for help.
-Holbrook dreams of killing Barbeau and he may have just found how to get rid of her.
-Will he go through with it?
-What will come of this crate and what it holds inside?
+We see that Henry is bullied by his wife and Dexter is interested in younger women.
+The two men are supposed to play chess later that night, but Dexter is called campus by a janitor, Mike (Don Keefer).
+He found an old crate from the 1800s underneath the stairs.
+They open it up to find a creature inside.
+It kills Mike and Dexter doesn’t know what to do.
+This does give Henry a plan to make this dreams come true.

-The final story is They’re Creeping Up On You.
-This one follows a rich man played by E.G. Marshall.
+The final story is They’re Creeping up on You.
+This one follows a rich man Upson Pratt (E.G. Marshall).
 He is in his apartment that is supposed to be clean.
 He wears white gloves and has a thing about germs.
-He has a cockroach infestation though.
+He has a cockroach infestation though and he’s irate.
 He tries to get the super on the phone, but he is on vacation.
-We also learn that a business he is buying, the man in charge has killed himself.
-The man’s wife calls and wishes he was dead, which we learn everyone seems to want this.
+We also learn that a business he is buying, the former man in charge has killed himself.
+This guy’s wife calls and wishes he was dead, which we learn everyone seems to want as well.
 The cockroaches might give her just what she wishes for.
 Can he kill them or will they be too much for him?